Basic SAS Enterprise Session Monitor Concepts¶

 Disk devices are chosen using the dropdown menu (link to image) in the top right of the Node portlet.
 If no disk device is chosen, the default view does not show any disk device metrics.

-A 'Session' in ESM is any remote (server-side) process which has been started by a SAS server.
+A 'Session' in SAS Enterprise Session Monitor is any remote (server-side) process which has been started by a SAS server.
 The most familiar type of this would be a 'Workspace Session', which is a remote process started by SAS, for example when a user uses SAS Enterprise Guide to connect to an application server context such as SASApp to execute their project code.
 Workspace sessions are just one type of server-side process managed by SAS; common session types include Pooled Workspace sessions, SAS/CONNECT sessions, Stored Process sessions and Batch jobs, among others.
 While they serve different purposes, all of these different types of remote sessions execute SAS code and compete for resource in the same way.

 Each SAS Session that starts is assigned a Process ID number (PID) by the server's operating system.
 This ID uniquely identifies that process on that server.
 If the session was started on a multi-server distributed SAS environment, SAS may have picked one of a number of servers (Nodes) to start the session on.
 All nodes are uniquely identifiable by their hostname.